Curriculum Vitae

 profile

 Terence Heng is a photographer and sociologist.
-He is currently a senior lecturer in Sociology at the University of Liverpool, where he is also an Associate with the Centre for Architecture and the Visual Arts.
+He is currently Reader in Sociology at the University of Liverpool, where he is also an Associate with the the Centre for Culture and Everyday Life.
+Working on intersections between creative practice, cultural geographies and visual sociology, he investigates the making of sacred space, spirit mediumship and diasporic identities.

 In 2015, he was the inaugural winner of the International Visual Sociology Association’s Prosser Award for outstanding work by beginning scholars in visual methodologies.
 In 2017, he was awarded the Sociological Review's 2015 Prize for Outstanding Scholarship for his article An Appropriation of Ashes - a study of ethnic identity negotiation through everyday religious rituals.